Somaliland Coast Guard: Rank structure

+International cooperation

+In July 2025 the Somaliland Coast Guard signed a cooperation agreement with the Coast Guard Administration (Taiwan).

 Equipment

 In 2011, the Somaliland Coast Guard had extremely limited equipment.
 Their vessels consisted of two 20-foot motor boats and they were armed with AK-47 rifles and RPG-7 rocket launchers.
 In the following decade, the Coast Guard received a total of seven Defender-class boats, four from Italy and three from Sweden.
 Additionally, the SLCG received three cars from the European Union in 2018.